Breadcrumbs: Home > Property Buyers Guide > Making House Price Predictions

 The Halifax

 The Halifax and the Nationwide are both famous for issuing their monthly year on year price change data.
 And historically they both have sound data on a national scale but accurate predictions have eluded the Halifax as well.
-In 2007 they thought the market would move up 5% when it actually moved 2%.
-They thought prices would be static in 2008 but they dropped 13%.

 The Council of Mortgage Lenders